 Groundwater level is measured using a calibrated depth probe.
+These are checked for stretch on a regular basis.

 Groundwater level measurements (both manually and automatically collected) are filed as the distance down from the top of the bore or well.
 The levels for these reference points have been calculated in terms of Mean Sea Level.